 Bacterial Dyanamics in 3D Porous Media

 While bacterial motility is well-studied for motion on flat surfaces or in unconfined liquid media, most bacteria are found in heterogeneous porous media, such as biological gels and tissues, soils, sediments, and subsurface formations.
 Understanding how confinement alters bacterial motility is therefore critical to model the progression of infections, apply beneficial bacteria for drug delivery, and bioremediation.
 Unconfined bacteria move via runs and tumbles, leading to random walk-like motion; in a porous medium, previous research has assumed bacteria still move via runs and tumbles, but with a reduced diffusivity due to collisions with obstacles.
 However, this assumption has never been directly tested due to the inability to visualize processes in opaque 3D media.
 Here, we directly visualize the motion of single E. coli cells inside a model 3D porous medium, having controlled pore structure.
 By analyzing the individual cell trajectories, we find that the bacteria do not move via a run and tumble process, but instead via intermittent hops and traps reminiscent of thermally-activated transport in disordered media.
 We will present how bacterial motility depends sensitively on pore-scale confinement.
 Our findings overturn standard assumptions made in the field and provide guidance for the development of more accurate macroscopic models of bacterial motion.
-Our recent work can be found in Nature Communications.
+Our recent work can be found in Nature Communications and Soft Matter.